tan75/papaginos/admin/README.md

-# Pagaginos client app
+# Pagaginos admin app

-This app is for Papaginos client usage
+This app is for Papaginos admin usage

 ## Available Scripts